 City of Heraklion - credits: kavalenkau/Shutterstock.com

 It is very easy to get to Knossos from Heraklion.
-It’s a 15 minute car drive or you can take a bus from the main bus station at the Heraklion port.
-The buses come every 20 minutes.
+It’s a 15-minute car drive, or you can take a bus from the main bus station at the Heraklion port.
+The buses arrive every 20 minutes.
 If you’re spending time in Heraklion, it’s a worthy detour.
 Happy exploring!